folio-org/okapi/doc/guide.md

 The internal module is always available, but only enabled by default for `supertenant`.
 Other tenants must enable the okapi module to use the Okapi API.
-Individual modules should require optionally or explicitly the `okapi` interface.
+Individual modules should add the `okapi` interface to the `"requires"` or `"optional"` property of their module descriptor.

 ### Deployment